EdBoraas/apache-docker/README.md

 - apache: A simple Apache install, including SSL support
 - apache-php: The above, but including PHP5 support
 - laravel: As apache-php, with the Laravel framework ready for your app code
+- phalcon: As apache-php, with the Phalcon framework ready for your app code

 Feel free to derive images from any of the above, which are available as eboraas/apache, eboraas/apache-php, eboraas/laravel, and eboraas/phalcon.
 I